Mnuchin says significant new aid package still needed to help economy recover from coronavirus

 Rep. Andy Kim (D-N.J.) asked Mnuchin if he agreed the economy was poised for a strong “V-shaped” recovery.

-“I think we are set for a very strong recovery but let me just say, there are many businesses, many industries that have been destroyed by this and that’s why I urge Congress, the House and the Senate, to move forward and let us provide help especially for those hardest-hit businesses,” Mnuchin said.
+“I think we are set for a very strong recovery but let me just say, there are many businesses, many industries that have been destroyed by this, and that’s why I urge Congress, the House and the Senate, to move forward and let us provide help especially for those hardest-hit businesses,” Mnuchin said.

 “Let’s not get lost on different letters of the alphabet, let’s move forward in a bipartisan basis on areas we can agree on,” he said.

+Some House Democrats in tough reelection races have also grown uneasy about the inaction on additional coronavirus aid, as the stimulus checks, enhanced unemployment aid and other programs Congress agreed to in a $3 trillion spate of spending in March and April expire.
+Even as Pelosi has held out for a comprehensive package, some in her caucus have sounded open to the incremental approach pushed by Mnuchin.

+At Tuesday’s hearing, Kim, a freshman Democrat up for reelection in a contested race, told Mnuchin that moving forward on areas of agreement was “a great sentiment” — although he went on to highlight some Democratic priorities such as health insurance assistance that Republicans have not embraced.

-Ahead of Tuesday’s hearing, Democrats on the subcommittee released a preliminary report showing the potential for significant waste in a program that was created by Congress in March.
-This Paycheck Protection Program distributed $530 billion to small businesses in an effort to keep their workers on payroll.
+Ahead of the hearing, Democrats on the subcommittee released a report showing the potential for significant waste in the small-business Paycheck Protection Program Congress created in March.
+The program distributed $530 billion to small businesses in an effort to keep their workers on payroll.
 The report found that more than $1 billion went to companies that may have improperly received multiple loans, nearly $100 million went to companies that have been barred from doing business with the government, and nearly $200 million went to companies that staffers found had been previously flagged by the federal government for performance or integrity issues.

 The amount of potential waste identified in the report still constitutes a small fraction of the entire program, and Treasury and Small Business Administration officials have committed to auditing loans of more than $2 million.
 But the staffers behind the report said the loans to be audited constitute less than 1 percent of the total and wrote that “the Administration appears to lack the appropriate oversight mechanisms to identify and root out these problems.”

+Mnuchin disputed this allegation in his testimony Tuesday, and Republicans on the subcommittee issued a competing report that praised the administration for demonstrating “how the government can work with the private sector to quickly and efficiently get aid to those in need” by dispensing an unprecedented volume of loans in a short period of time to prevent catastrophic job losses at small businesses.

 There continues to be disagreement over how effective the program has been in reducing unemployment.
-Trump and other administration officials still claim that the program helped small businesses retain or support 50 million jobs — something Trump again boasted during his keynote address at the Republican National Convention — despite agreement among many experts that the number was likely far smaller due to the government’s faulty data collection methods.
+Trump and other administration officials still claim that the program helped small businesses retain or support 50 million jobs — something Trump again boasted during his acceptance speech at the Republican National Convention — despite agreement among many experts that the number was likely far smaller due to the government’s faulty data collection methods.

 A Post analysis of data on 4.9 million PPP loans released shows that many companies are reported to have “retained” far more workers than they employ.
 In other cases, the SBA’s jobs claim for entire industries surpasses the total number of workers in those sectors.